Idaho Digital Access Workbook

 Introduction

 Terms such as the digital divide and the homework gap are often used to describe the disparity separating those with access to the internet and devices from those without; however, these terms do not always capture the complexities of our digital age.
-The National Digital Inclusion Alliance (NDIA) defines Digital Inclusion as “the activities necessary to ensure that all individuals and communities, including the most disadvantaged, have access to and use of Information and Communication Technologies (ICTs).
-This includes five elements:
+Full connection means that everyone has access to information and communication technologies, including,

 What are Digital Skills?

-Training related to Digital Literacy or Skills is fundamental as one of the five elements of Digital Inclusion.
+Training related to Digital Literacy or Skills is fundamental.
 The American Library Association’s (ALA) Digital Literacy Task Force defines Digital Literacy as the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills (American Library Association, 2022).

 Getting Started